valid4j/valid4j/src/site/markdown/concepts.md

 # Good manners to keep

 Easy!
 Right?
-If you are using contracts to clarify the responsibilities between clients and suppliers there are a couple of things to keep in mind.
+If we are using contracts to clarify the responsibilities between clients and suppliers there are a couple of things to keep in mind.

-## Separate queries from commands
+### Separate queries from commands

 There are two types of methods in the world:

 * Commands/mutators - methods that change the program state in any way.
 * Queries/accessors - methods that do not change the program state.
 These are side-effect free functions.

-You should separate commands from queries.
-Your methods should have a single well-defined responsibility.
-Either they are commands, methods that change the current state of your program.
+We should separate commands from queries.
+Our methods should have a single well-defined responsibility.
+Either they are commands, methods that change the current state of our program.
 Or they are queries, side-effect free methods that just return a result.
 Evaluating and verifying contracts shall not change the (perceived) program state.
 (Perceived that is; like acquiring & releasing a mutex may be ok, caching may be ok.)